 You want to draw less attention to yourself when travelling alone.
 Thus, it’s best to leave the jewellery back home and dress simply.
 If you do have any nice dinners to attend during your trip, remember to keep your valuables in the safe provided in the hotel and this is the time not to skimp on either a car or uber pick up after.

-Best is if you ask the concierge to make any restaurant reservation for you and ask him or her to say, “Please take care of our guest, she’s coming alone and will need a taxi home.”
+Best is if you ask the concierge to make any restaurant reservation for you and ask him or her to say, “Please take care of our guest, she’s coming alone and will need a Silver Service Taxi Booking Melbourne home.”

 However, it is advisable to wear a wedding ring (even if you’re not married) in certain countries, such as the Middle East, but do some research on the country or city before travelling.